Insert a row

 This Astra DB Serverless feature is currently in public preview.
 Development is ongoing, and the features and functionality are subject to change.
 Astra DB Serverless, and the use of such, is subject to the DataStax Preview Terms.
 The Data API tables commands are available through HTTP and the clients.
 If you use a client, tables commands are available only in client versions 2.0-preview or later.
 For more information, see Data API client upgrade guide. |

-You can use this command to insert a row in an existing CQL table, but the Data API does not support all CQL data types or modifiers.
-For more information, see Column data types.
+This method can insert a row in an existing CQL table, but the Data API does not support all CQL data types or modifiers.
+For more information, see Data types in tables.

 -